PDF(118.0 KB) View with Adobe Reader on a variety of devices

 Note: The groups and roles for the RMCM user are automatically configured by the system when the RMCM user is created initially.
 This step is only to ensure that these roles are present on the user.

-Step 9.
-Ensure that we follow the Supported and Unsupported Configurations for Agent Phones and CUCM from the release notes here.
+Step 9: Ensure that you use the Supported and Unsupported Configurations for Agent Phones and CUCM from the Release Notes.

 Phone Configuration page - Allow Control of Device from CTI